Vibration Motor Comparison Guide

 The simplest way to drive a motor is directly from a power source such as a bench top power supply or a battery.
-This is the simplest connection method and commonly used for ‘vibration alerting’ applications that require an on / off vibration.
+This is the simplest connection method and is commonly used for ‘vibration alerting’ applications that require an on / off vibration.

 The main limitation of this method is the lack of control, it is essentially impossible to implement haptic effects.
 Read more about the difference between vibration alerting and haptic feedback in this integration guide.

 - Potential Divider circuit

 This simple circuit lowers the voltage seen by the motor, by using a varistor it is possible to change the driving voltage while the motor is in operation.
 As it requires manual adjustment, the ability to implement haptics effects is also limited when using this method.